How to Get Sand Out of Your Pool (& Why It’s There)

 The downside is that if a part of them breaks, they may blow out sand from your filter or leak it into your pool.

 The good news is: it’s just sand!
 Try not to worry or get overwhelmed.
 The issue is likely a technical but fixable problem.
-Often, you are looking at one of two things:
+If your sand filter is blowing sand into your pool, you are generally looking at one of two things:

 • A broken lateral